maxgrenderjones/streamutils/README.md

 Status
 ------
 `streamutils` is currently alpha status.
 By which I mean:
--   I think it works fine, but the code coverage is not as high as I'd like it to be (is it ever?)
+-   I think it works fine, but the code test coverage is not yet as high as I'd like (is it ever?)
 -   The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change

 So why release?